-- For fiscal 2007, a consolidated annual operating income goal (Target) was recommended by the CEO and approved by the Compensation Committee at the July 2006 meeting. - For the purpose of goals and incentive awards, all income measures were defined as Pre-Tax, Pre-Interest, Post-Incentive Income ("Pre-Tax Income").
-Income measures for the CEO and CFO are post-incentive for operations and pre-executive incentive compensation ("executive" defined in this sentence as the CEO and CFO). - Corresponding Targets for Pre-Tax Income were established for each Operating Company, Business Unit and Organizational Unit based on business plans, which were designed to drive growth and/or improved profitability. - Once all Targets are established for consolidated Company, Business Unit and Operating Unit, Threshold and Maximum levels of performance are defined.
-Threshold is defined as 80% of Target and Maximum is defined as 120% of Target.
-No incentives are paid for performance below the Threshold level. - CEO, CFO and corporate executive management and staff incentives were tied to consolidated Company performance. - Incentives for other executive officers, managers and operating division personnel were tied to both their respective Business/Operating Unit and the consolidated Company. - Actual performance in relation to established measures was presented to the Compensation Committee at the August 2007 meeting and was approved.
-Incentives for fiscal 2007 performance were paid on August 14, 2007.

-• Discretionary awards outside of the plan may be recommended by the CEO and approved by the Compensation Committee in the event there are special circumstances or achievements that need to be recognized.
+- Strategy/Growth execution, and - Personal Objectives, including operating excellence strategy execution and human resource strategy execution. - For fiscal 2008 financial performance, a consolidated annual income goal was recommended by the CEO and approved by the Compensation Committee at the July 2007 meeting. - Financial performance measures for the CEO and CFO were based on a net income target.
+For all other executive officers, income measures were defined as pre-tax, pre-interest, post-incentive income (Pre-Tax Income) or operating income. - Corresponding financial targets for pre-tax income were established for each operating company, business unit and organizational unit based on business plans, which were designed to drive growth and/or improve profitability. - Once all targets were established for the Company, Threshold and Maximum levels of performance were defined.
+Threshold is defined as 90% of target and maximum is defined as 110% of Target.
+No incentives are paid for performance below the threshold level. - Financial incentives for CEO, CFO and corporate executive management were tied to consolidated Company performance.
+Incentives for other executive officers, managers and operating division personnel were tied to both their respective business/operating unit and the Company's consolidated results. - Safety Performance Targets for Total Recordable Incident Rate (TRIR) were established as 1.25 for threshold payout, 1.0 for target payout and 0.75 for maximum payout.
+Other subjective criteria including behavioral-based safety training implementation, safety audits, and safety accountability were also evaluated. - Growth/strategy execution was measured against how well the Company positioned itself for growth and diversification coming into fiscal year 2009 and how well the Company grew its backlog. - Other performance criteria in the form of personal objectives were established for each executive officer in line with the Company's fiscal 2008 plan. - Actual performance in relation to established measures was presented to the Compensation Committee at the July 2008 meeting and was approved.
+Incentives for fiscal 2008 performance were paid on August 15, 2008. - Discretionary awards outside of the plan may be recommended by the CEO and approved by the Compensation Committee in the event there are special circumstances or achievements that need to be recognized.

-Performance measures established shortly after the beginning of the Fiscal Year do not include the impact of an acquisition, positive or negative, completed within the Fiscal Year.
-However, it is anticipated that the Compensation Committee will evaluate any acquisitions which may be completed on a case-by-case basis to determine their impact on the plan and adjust performance measures appropriately.
+Performance measures established shortly after the beginning of the fiscal year do not include the impact of an acquisition, positive or negative, completed within the fiscal year.
+However, it is anticipated that the Compensation Committee would evaluate any acquisitions which may be completed during the fiscal year on a case-by-case basis to determine their impact on the plan and adjust performance measures appropriately.